 End-to-end supply chain optimization

 A digital twin for supply chain optimization will provide transport buyers and coordinators opportunities to optimize the choice of transport mode and route for serving their clients.
-This should strengthen their strategic relationship to transport producers, such as carriers and transhipment hubs.
+This should strengthen their strategic relationship with transport producers, such as carriers and transhipment hubs.

 Enhanced safety and security